One of the questions that new GSD owners ask is whether a German shepherd is smelly? Or does it even produce odor?

 Hoping you have learned why your German shepherd smells terrible.
 Some of these reasons are easier to tell, whereas others need a detailed eye.

-All in all, what you need to know is that German shepherd should not have a pungent smell.
+What you need to know is that German shepherd should not have a pungent smell.
 In case you note your German shepherd is smelly and you cannot see what the cause, consult your veterinary.